 Now, sometimes kids just aren't in the mood to learn but this craft is just so much fun that you can be sure they'll come away from it with a good understanding of the world they live in.
 And, if nothing else, you get to have fun doing paper mache and making a globe that can be used as room décor or party décor as well.
 Win-win in my books!

-The first step in any paper mache project is to make the paste that you will dip your strips of paper in, the paste that essentially is the base of your project.
-There are a few ways you can make this paper mache paste but all of them do the same thing and when working with children, it is always smarter to make the simpler paste.
+The first step in any paper mache project is to make the paste that you will dip your strips of paper in.
+There are a few ways you can make this paper mache recipe but all of them do the same thing and when working with children, it is always smarter to make the simpler paste.

 Supplies - Paste